Amy Winehouse: Death

-In a June 2013 interview, Alex Winehouse shared his belief that his sister's eating disorder and the consequent physical weakness were the primary cause of her death:
+Initial reports after her death stated that Winehouse had left a will, which had been altered after her divorce from Fielder-Civil; however, it later emerged that she had not left a will, and her estate, worth around £4 million, was inherited by her parents.
+Winehouse's death at the age of 27 prompted media comparisons to other musicians who died at that age, collectively referred to as the 27 Club.
+In a June 2013 interview, Winehouse's brother said he believed his sister's eating disorder and the consequent physical weakness were the primary cause of her death:

 She suffered from bulimia very badly.
-That's not, like, a revelation – you knew just by looking at her...
-She would have died eventually, the way she was going, but what really killed her was the bulimia...
+That's not, like, a revelation — you knew just by looking at her ...
+She would have died eventually, the way she was going, but what really killed her was the bulimia ...
 I think that it left her weaker and more susceptible.
 Had she not had an eating disorder, she would have been physically stronger.

 Winehouse's funeral, held on 26 July 2011 at Edgwarebury Lane Cemetery in North London, was a private ceremony attended by family and friends.
-Her mother and father, Janis and Mitch Winehouse, close friends Nick Grimshaw and Kelly Osbourne, producer Mark Ronson, goddaughter Dionne Bromfield and her boyfriend Reg Traviss were among those in attendance at the private service led by Rabbi Frank Hellner.
+Her mother and father, close friends Nick Grimshaw and Kelly Osbourne, producer Mark Ronson, goddaughter Dionne Bromfield and her boyfriend Reg Traviss were among those in attendance at the private service led by Rabbi Frank Hellner.
 Her father delivered the eulogy, saying "Goodnight, my angel, sleep tight.
 Mummy and Daddy love you ever so much."
-Carole King's "So Far Away" closed the service with mourners singing along as it was one of Winehouse's favourite songs.
+Carole King's "So Far Away" closed the service, with mourners singing along as it was one of Winehouse's favourite songs.
 She was later cremated at Golders Green Crematorium.
 The family planned to sit a two-day shiva.
-On 16 September 2012, Winehouse's ashes were buried alongside those of her grandmother Cynthia Levy at Edgwarebury Lane Cemetery.
+On 16 September 2012, Winehouse's ashes were buried alongside those of her grandmother at Edgwarebury Lane Cemetery.

-Initial reports after her death stated that Winehouse had left a will, which had been altered after her divorce from Blake Fielder-Civil.
-However it transpired that Winehouse had not left a will; her estate, worth around £4 million, was inherited by her parents.